 Pulling the plug on the HP iPod

 Ultimately, the deal failed to deliver the kind of sales figures HP hoped for.
 On July 29, 2005, HP terminated the deal, although the company was contractually obligated to install iTunes on its computers until January 2006.
-Some time later, it launched its own Compaq audio player, which failed to make waves.
+Eventually, it launched its own Compaq audio player, which failed to make waves.